After we were seated, we started with drinks (at least Professor Lebrun and I did — my employer seldom drank).

 He smiled and sipped his drink.
 “Yes, of course.
 So, you’re investigating the fire?
 That seems a bit… out of your usual routine.”

-The professor finished his drink.
+The professor had some more of his drink.
 “I had thought that the Devane house was closed up, unoccupied.”

 “That’s where we need your help, because that’s what I thought, too.”
 She gave a very bare-bones account of what we knew about the two deaths, leaving out some things she wanted to keep to herself.
 There were people at most of the neighboring tables, and when you’re a locally famous amateur detective people do tend to try to listen in when you’re having a conversation in a public place.